Eta Carinae: Possible effects on Earth

-A typical core collapse supernova at the distance of Eta Carinae would peak at an apparent magnitude around −4, similar to Venus.
+A typical core collapse supernova at the distance of η Carinae would peak at an apparent magnitude around −4, similar to Venus.
 A SLSN could be five magnitudes brighter, potentially the brightest supernova in recorded history (currently SN 1006).
 At 7,500 light-years from the star it is unlikely to directly affect terrestrial lifeforms, as they will be protected from gamma rays by the atmosphere and from some other cosmic rays by the magnetosphere.
 The main damage would be restricted to the upper atmosphere, the ozone layer, spacecraft, including satellites and any astronauts in space.

-At least one paper has projected that complete loss of the Earth's ozone layer is a plausible consequence of a nearby supernova, which would result in a significant increase in UV radiation reaching Earth's surface from the Sun, but this would require a typical supernova to be closer than 50 light-years from Earth, and even a potential hypernova would need to be closer than Eta Carinae.
+At least one paper has projected that complete loss of the Earth's ozone layer is a plausible consequence of a nearby supernova, which would result in a significant increase in UV radiation reaching Earth's surface from the Sun, but this would require a typical supernova to be closer than 50 light-years from Earth, and even a potential hypernova would need to be closer than η Carinae.
 Another analysis of the possible impact discusses more subtle effects from the unusual illumination, such as possible melatonin suppression with resulting insomnia and increased risk of cancer and depression.
-It concludes that a supernova of this magnitude would have to be much closer than Eta Carinae to have any type of major impact on Earth.
+It concludes that a supernova of this magnitude would have to be much closer than η Carinae to have any type of major impact on Earth.

-Eta Carinae is not expected to produce a gamma-ray burst, and its axis is not currently aimed near Earth.
+η Carinae is not expected to produce a gamma-ray burst, and its axis is not currently aimed near Earth.
 The Earth's atmosphere protects its inhabitants from all the radiation apart from UV light (it is opaque to gamma rays, which have to be observed using space telescopes).
-The main effect would result from damage to the ozone layer.
-Eta Carinae is too far away to do that even if it did produce a gamma-ray burst.
+The main effect would result from damage to the ozone layer. η Carinae is too far away to do that even if it did produce a gamma-ray burst which was aimed at the Solar System.